 The Paroi de l’Aube and summit trail finally opened in 2001.

 The idea to create and manage a regional park in order to protect the fragile ancient forest of the Upper Laurentians saw the light of day.

 Birth of a Park

 The Montagne du Diable Regional Park officially opened in September 2012.
 Christian Parent, the executive director, and his team worked hard to bring this project to light.
 The inauguration took place on November 23 2012 beside Lake Windigo, making the whole team very happy and proud.
 So, from now on, our children and generations to come have the guarantee that this amazing wilderness will be forever protected.
 We will preserve the most beautiful of it: its flora, its fauna, its diversity and its authenticity.

 Village des Bâtisseurs

-In December 2015, after several years of construction, the Village des Bâtisseurs, located at the foot of the mountain, was completed.
-Here you will find 8 cabins and a Welcome Centre.
-The Léopold-Papineau Pavilion offers several amenities such as washrooms with showers, a large conference room with a fireplace, a community kitchen, a laundry room and a waxing room.
-It’s now possible to enjoy numerous sporting activities (cross-country, skate, Nordic and hok skiing, snowshoeing, hiking, mountain and Fatbiking, canoe, kayaking, paddle boat and stand-up surfing) for days on end, exploring the mountain with family and friends.
-In 2016, an educational circuit developed in collaboration with the Hydro-Québec Foundation, Cobali and Table Forêt was created.
+In December 2015 after several years of construction, the Village des Bâtisseurs, located at the foot of the Mountain, was completed.
+There, you will find 8 cabins and a welcome centre.
+The Léopold-Papineau Pavilion offers several amenities such as restrooms with showers, a large conference room with a fireplace, a community kitchen, a laundry room, and a waxing room for your equipment.
+You can also now enjoy numerous sporting activities (cross-country, skate, nordic and hok skiing; snowshoeing; hiking; mountain and fat biking; canoeing; kayaking; paddle boating; and paddleboarding) for days on end, exploring the Mountain with family and friends.
+In 2016, an educational circuit developed in collaboration with the Hydro-Québec Foundation, COBALI and Table Forêt Laurentides was created.
 In 2018, outdoor camping sites were developed near the Village des Bâtisseurs.
-In 2019 was built a circuit of Hebertism.
+In 2019 was built a circuit of hebertism.